 Elastic N.V.
 (ESTC) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-BENSALEM, Pa., April 4, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Elastic N.V. ("Elastic" or the "Company") (NYSE: ESTC ).
+LOS ANGELES, April 9, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Elastic N.V. ("Elastic" or the "Company") (NYSE: ESTC ) have opportunity to lead the securities fraud class action lawsuit.

 IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ELASTIC N.V.
-(ESTC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE APRIL 14, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+(ESTC), CLICK HERE BEFORE APRIL 14, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?